moranneil/pands-problem-set/README.md

 ## Question 10: plots.py

 These programs plot the function x, x<sup>2</sup>, 2<sup>x</sup> for the values of x been in the range [0-4]

+To achieve this three programs were written for each function given in the question x, x<sup>2</sup>, 2<sup>x</sup>.

+The programs are saved in the folder Question10-Plots and are called
+1. plot-x.py
+2. plot-x-squared.py
+3. plot-2-to-the-pwr-x.py

+The programs are discussed below

+### plot-x.py

+### plot-x-squared.py

+### plot-2-to-the-pwr-x.py